Bitcoin-ABC/bitcoin-abc/INSTALL.md

-Building Bitcoin
+Building Freecash
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin ABC implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the Freecash implementation of Freecash.